BCM and Crisis Management

 Crisis Management

-Efforts to Reinforce Safety Measures Overseas
+Efforts to Reinforce Safety Measures in Other Countries and Territories

 Community Efforts to Cope with Major Disasters

-Japan is one of the most earthquake-prone countries in the world and has been struck multiple times by devastating seismic activity.
-As a consequence, ensuring earthquake readiness, that is, the ability to prevent and mitigate the impact of earthquakes, is recognized as a critical challenge for society as a whole.
 Tokyo’s Nihonbashi district, home to DIC’s corporate headquarters, is noted for its tightly clustered large commercial complexes and office buildings.
-A comprehensive neighborhood disaster drill is conducted annually on an empty lot near the DIC Building, but given the rapid spread of COVID-19 in 2021 the drill was replaced by disaster response training, provided by the fire department in charge of the drill, with the aim of maintaining existing know-how and skills.
+A comprehensive neighborhood disaster drill is conducted annually on an empty lot near the DIC Building, but given the rapid spread of COVID-19 in fiscal year 2022 the drill was replaced by disaster response awareness training, provided by the fire department that has jurisdiction over the area, with the goal of maintaining existing know-how and skills.

-The DIC Building, designed with state-of-the-art earthquake-resistant technologies, has been designated as a temporary shelter for people stranded in Chuo-ku, the ward in which Nihonbashi is located, while DIC, as a member of Chuo-ku’s management council for emergency shelters for stranded individuals, promotes a variety of initiatives aimed at assisting people stranded in the wake of a serious earthquake or other disaster.
+The DIC Building, designed with state-of-the-art earthquakeresistant technologies, has been designated as a temporary shelter for people stranded in Chuo-ku, the ward in which Nihonbashi is located, while DIC, as a member of Chuo-ku’s management council for emergency shelters for stranded individuals, promotes a variety of initiatives aimed at assisting people stranded in the wake of a serious earthquake or other disaster.
 The Company also participates in drills in collaboration with local authorities designed to guarantee the effective sharing of information regarding evacuations, among others, even in the midst of post-disaster chaos.
 DIC will continue to play an active role in community-based efforts to reinforce local disaster preparations.
-In doing so, the Company aims to help ensure Tokyo’s disaster resilience.
+In doing so, the Company seeks to help ensure Tokyo’s disaster resilience.

 Responding to New Infectious Diseases